That All Shall Be Saved: Heaven, Hell and Universal Salvation

 Throughout the book, Hart pitilessly rails against “the mind that has been trained most thoroughly [to] fabricate further and more extravagant absurdities, in order to secure the initial offense against reason within a more encompassing and intoxicating atmosphere of corroborating nonsense” (18f).

 Let me put in in my own words.
-When we are presented with an idea (in church or home or school or seminar or book) that violates our moral imagination or rational canvictions we need to have the courage to speak our mind and declare: “This is crazy, and I don’t believe it, and I won’t confess it or preach it.”
+When we are presented with an idea (in church or home or school or seminar or book) that violates our moral imagination or rational convictions we need to have the courage to speak our mind and declare: “This is crazy, and I don’t believe it, and I won’t confess it or preach it.”

 Young seminarians need this encouragement and even old church members need to know it is not too late to protest something: “What you are saying contradicts my sense of truth and right, and I reject it.”
 Or in Hart’s final testimony: “I believe that I am obeying my conscience with a special rigor in rejecting the majority view that there is a hell of eternal torment, since I am fairly sure that it must be a wicked thing to give one’s intellectual assent to something one cannot help but find morally repugnant” (199).

-Even with all the obscure words (and that many more I only half understood), I found this book bracing in the extreme—a sturdy assault on an unappealing doctrine using vivid language and wide learning.
+Even with all the obscure words (and many more I only half understood), I found this book bracing in the extreme—a sturdy assault on an unappealing doctrine using vivid language and wide learning.
 I like it, and many of you will as well.